lberrada/AIMS/README.md

 Implementation of a Gaussian Process Regression

 ## ML : Machine Learning
-HW1 : Implementation of the Belief Propagation Algorithm HW2 : Implementation of the Expectation-Maximization ALgorithm for Bayesian LInear Regression and for Gaussian Mixture models
+HW1 : Implementation of the Belief Propagation Algorithm__
+HW2 : Implementation of the Expectation-Maximization ALgorithm for Bayesian Linear Regression and for Gaussian Mixture models

 NB: Most of the code is simply converted from Matlab (original: http://www.robots.ox.ac.uk/~fwood/teaching/AIMS_CDT_ML_2015/homework/index.html)